airbrake/slate/source/index.html.md

 context/version | false | Describe the application version, e.g. "v1.2.3".
 context/url | false | The application's URL.
-context/userAgent | false | The requesting browser's full user-agent string. context/rootDirectory | false | The application's root directory path.
-context/user/id | false | If applicable, the current user's ID. context/user/name | false | If applicable, the current user's username.
+context/userAgent | false | The requesting browser's full user-agent string. context/userAddr | false | The IP address of the user that triggered the notice. context/remoteAddr | false | The IP address of the server that reported the notice. context/rootDirectory | false | The application's root directory path. context/user/id | false | If applicable, the current user's ID. context/user/name | false | If applicable, the current user's username.